edina/angular-build/README.md

 ### index.html
 The index.html file is the entrypoint of your application.
-It is not mandatory per se for ModernWebDevBuild, but when you run `npm run serve`, it'll be opened.
+It is not mandatory per se, but when you run `npm run serve`, it'll be opened.
 Also, the `html` build task will try and replace/inject content in it.

 Here's the minimal required contents for index.html (required for production builds with minification and bundling):